Ciwan Haco

-Ciwan Haco (born 1957) is a Kurdish singer.
-He was born in Tirbespî near Qamişlo in Syria.
+Ciwan Haco is a Syrian Kurdish singer.
+He was born in Tirbespî near Qamishli in northern Syria.
 His grandfather was originally from Doğançay in Turkey.
 After finishing high school, he left for Germany in order to continue his studies.
 He studied musicology at the Ruhr University Bochum.
-He is now residing in Sweden.
+He is now residing in Sweden.He is most well known for his album Gula Sor.

 His music

 At the beginning he did not count with the support of his family due to fact at that time only the lower classes played music.
 But at 14 he released his first album and with 17 he performed for the first time in front of a larger public.
 Ciwan Haco is one of the first Kurdish singers to combine Kurdish folk music with western style pop music, rock, blues and jazz.
 In 2003 he received permission for a concert in Batman, which was attended by more than 200,000 people.
 Ciwan Haco is known for his lyrics that are often purposely simple and to which the main recurrent theme is love, with variations around this same theme.
-The main song from his last album Off (2006), Li hêviya te (Waiting for you) features vocals in both Kurmanci and French language (the latter being sung by a female vocalist).
+The main song from his last album Off (2006), Li hêviya te (Waiting for you) features vocals in both Kurdish language and French language (the latter being sung by a female vocalist).

 Similar to other famous Kurdish musicians like Şivan Perwer, Haco sometimes uses poems by famous Kurdish poets such as Cegerxwîn or Qedrîcan in his songs ,.
 He has also recorded one of the novels of Mehmed Uzun named Destana Egîdekî.

 Very popular in the Kurdish diaspora as with the Kurdish people in the Middle East, Ciwan Haco has given concerts in many parts of Europe.